JoeKnittel/joeknittel.github.io/_posts/2021-02-14-Managing-Databases-Using-SQL-and-Interacting-with-them-in-R.md

 We’ll look at one more SQL command before we proceed to the next section: `SOURCE`.
 Since our database is rather simplistic, and as a good practice exercise, let’s load up an entire database from a .sql file into our server.

 Go to <a href = "https://www.mysqltutorial.org/mysql-sample-database.aspx">this page</a>; you’ll find a link to a sample database containing information from a business that sells scale models of classic cars.
-Download the .zip file and unzip the file (mysqlsampledatabase.sql) into an easily-accessible directory (I placed it in C:\temp).
+Download the .zip file and unzip the file (**mysqlsampledatabase.sql**) into an easily-accessible directory (I placed it in C:\temp).

-Then, run the SQL command: `SOURCE [path-to-sample-database]` (Note: no semi-colon; see video).
+Then, run the SQL command: `SOURCE [path-to-sample-database]` (*Note: no semicolon; see video*).

 ![](\images\source.gif)

-If you did everything correctly, when you run the SQL command: `SHOW DATABASES;`, you should see a new entry called classicmodels.
+If you did everything correctly, when you run the SQL command: `SHOW DATABASES;`, you should see a new entry called **classicmodels**.
 Feel free to examine the content of the database using the commands we’ve discussed already and/or those found in the link above; we’ll delve deeper into the database’s structure and query it within R in later sections.

 ## Connecting to a Database in R